kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-43-expose-workload-short-host-name.md

           noAuth: true
     EOF
     ```

+    The host domain name will be obtained from the referenced Gateway.
 > [!NOTE]
 > If you are using k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.